-The Independent Restaurant Coalition (IRC) was formed to save the local restaurants affected by COVID-19.
+The Independent Restaurant Coalition (IRC) was formed to save the local restaurants and bars affected by COVID-19 and the subsequent economic fallout.
 IRC was founded on the simple belief that there is power to affect legislative change if we unite our voice.

 This national movement is quickly growing and EVERYONE is welcome to join.
-Together, we represent 500,000 small businesses across this country, playing a key role in the $1 trillion restaurant industry, which represents up to 4% of the nation's GDP.
+Together, we represent 500,000 small businesses across this country, playing a key role in the $760 billion restaurant economy.

-For the 11 million people across the country employed by independent restaurants — and the millions of workers up and down the food supply and delivery chain who depend on our restaurants — these small businesses cannot fail.
+For the 11 million people across the country employed by independent restaurants — and the 5 million workers up and down the food supply and delivery chain who depend on our restaurants — these small businesses cannot fail.

 What's At Stake

-Local, independent restaurants are the backbone of our communities, tourism, and redevelopment in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly employ millions of workers up and down the food supply and delivery chain — from growers, packers, fisherman, linen services, delivery people and more — who depend on the continued revenue of restaurants to stay in business.
+Local, independent restaurants are the backbone of our communities, tourism, and redevelopment in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly employ over 5 million workers up and down the food supply and delivery chain — from growers, packers, fisherman, linen services, delivery people and more — whose livelihoods depend on each sale our restaurants and bars make.
+We also contribute significantly to the $760 billion in annual sales in the restaurant economy.

-We contribute to the $1 trillion restaurant economy, which represents 4% of our GDP.
-With the COVID-19 pandemic, we are closed for business.
-As of today, up to six million food and beverage workers have been laid off, and millions of our suppliers will have their bills go unpaid, creating an unprecedented trickle down effect of economic damage to local restaurants and the small businesses that rely on them.
+As a result of mass restaurant closures and decreases in sales, millions of our suppliers will have their bills go unpaid, creating an unprecedented trickle down effect of economic damage to local restaurants and the small businesses that rely on them.
 We are the lifeblood of our economy and our communities, and we need help.

 Independent restaurants are small businesses.
 But, unlike many other small businesses, our cash flow is completely dependent on current business.
-The bills from 45 days ago are paid with revenue earned today.
+We pay today’s bills with last week’s revenue.
 If there is no revenue, those bills go unpaid.
-Independent restaurants estimate that there needs to be a minimum of $120 billion cash flow just to pay our current bills, rent, and taxes — and that’s before we pay our employees, who are the front line of service in this hospitality industry and the backbone to the local economies our businesses sustain.
+Economists estimate that there needs to be a minimum of $120 billion cash flow just to pay our current bills, rent, and taxes — and that’s before we pay our employees, who are the front line of service in this hospitality industry and the backbone to the local economies our businesses sustain.

 In the financial meltdown of 2008, the federal government bailed out institutions that were “too big to fail” while paying too little attention to the workers who needed help the most.
 Today, in the case of independent restaurants, “we are too small to fail.”